 - What do you consider the biggest mistake you have ever made when dealing with other people?

 - Describe a time when you felt pressure in work, and how did you handle it.

 Special tip: Many people struggle with answers to behavioral questions.
 They do not present the right attitude in their answers, and they are screened out from their flight attendant interviews.

-If you are also not sure how to answer these questions, have a look at our Interview Success Package.
-Brilliant answers to thirty most common questions (including the difficult behavioral questions) will help you immensely in your interview….
+If you are also not sure how to answer these questions, have a look at my eBook – it includes multiple brilliant answers to twenty five most common flight attendant interview questions (including the difficult behavioral questions), and it will help you immensely in your interview….

 Right attitude and motivation

 Job of a flight attendant is all about people.
 Do the others feel good with you?
 Do they feel safe?
 Are you attentive to their needs?
 Is it a pleasure to talk to you?